Dynamics of radiating particles in current sheets with a transverse magnetic field component: Base model

 For the sake of "fast" motion $y$ and $p_y$ are "frozen" external parameters.
 Thus, the conservation of momentum during "fast" motion can be written as ${p_x}^2+{p_z}^2=p^2-{p_y}^2=const$\cite{ZelenyiUFN2013}, since $p_y$ does not change on the "fast" time scale.
 Then the parameter $\eta$ from \cite{Traj} (or $-s$ from \cite{ZelenyiUFN2013}) that determines the type of motion in the "fast" phase space $(x,p_x)$ can be written as

 \footnote{This expression can also be derived by the same logic as in \cite{ZelenyiUFN2013} for the parameter $s$ (or $-\eta$), with a remark that the Hamiltonian can only be divided into terms associated with the motion in the $(x,y,z)$ direction due to the conservation of the common Lorentz-factor $\gamma$, and that these terms no longer directly represent the kinetic energy.}.
 In the work \cite{Traj} $\eta$ was the second integral of motion as there was no $y$ or $p_y$.
-In this work, however, the point on the "slow" $(y,p_y)$ plane corresponds to and determines the trajectory on the "fast" $(x,p_x)$ plane.
+In this work, however, the current position of the particle on the "slow" $(y,p_y)$ plane corresponds to and determines $\eta$ and the form of the trajectory on the "fast" $(x,p_x)$ plane.

-For the sake of "slow" motion the terms depending on the "fast" variable $x$ can be averaged over the period of "fast" motion, and the averaged values are functions of $(y,py)$, which can be computed with the help of the results of \cite{Traj}.
+For the sake of "slow" motion the terms depending on the "fast" variable $x$ can be averaged over the period of "fast" motion, and the averaged values are functions of $(y,p_y)$, which can be computed with the help of the results of \cite{Traj}.
 For example, as follows from \cite{Traj} Eq.2,